shangyuj/2200-messed-up/index.md

 # English 2200

+## Extra credit assignment
+When should we do it?

+## Review before Major Assignment 2

+Diagram these:

+He is a player who loves the responsibility of scoring goals.

+Ultimately, that is the dilemma we all grapple with every day.

+If things go well, he can study in the library with his friend Aziz.

+## Preview
+non-finite clause

 ## Major Assignment 2
 Major Assignment 2 was given to you on paper on Thursday.
 In case you need another copy, here's the digital version you can print by yourself: [Digital File](https://drive.google.com/file/d/1OqqQHMvhvYnoTH8AejduNTfHHWJc8gMn/view?usp=sharing)